ShenhanQian/VHAP/doc/nersemble.md

 - `--exp.no_photometric`: track only with landmark (very fast, but coarse)

-> **NOTE**: We use all 16 views for the optimization, but we only visualize 3 views for efficiency.
+> **NOTE:** We use all 16 views for the optimization, but we only visualize 3 views for efficiency.

 ### 3. Export tracking results into a NeRF-style dataset